TheVishnuKumar/lwc-streaming-api/README.md

 insert pushTopic;
 ```

-**Step 2.** Create a Lightning Web Component name as : lwc_streaming_demo.
+**Step 2.** Create a Lightning Web Component name as lwc_streaming_demo.
 Copy and paste the following code to the files.
-**Note**: Add the target configuration in meta xml file. so you can add your demo component to the using app builder.
-In my case i have added the component to the home page.
+**Note**: Add the target configuration in the meta XML file. so you can add your demo component to the using the app builder.
+In my case, I have added the component to the home page.

 **lwc_streaming_demo.js**
 ```javascript